 - Click Next, Next again, and then Save.

 You’ll see your new Price field in the list of Property fields.
 In the Field Name column, notice that it says Price__c.
 The “__c” part is an easy way to tell that a particular field is a custom field.

 Let’s create a property record to see what you did.

-- From the App Launcher at the top of the page, select Sales.
+- From the App Launcher ( in the navigation bar), find and select Sales.

 - Click New in the top corner.

 - Enter a name and price for the property and click Save.

 While it can seem easy to add and customize objects, remember that what’s going on under the hood is technically complicated.
 Here are some best practices to keep in mind as you start customizing your own org.

 Be thoughtful about names.
 Once you start creating a bunch of objects, it can be tempting to give them “lazy” names.
 For example, if D’Angelo created another custom object to track condominiums, he might be tempted to name it “Property2” instead of “Condominium.”
 That’s a recipe for confusion in your org.
 Give your objects and fields descriptive, unique names to improve clarity.